-Not even a power outage could dampen the spirits of Jerry’s family as they eagerly surrounding a big red crate full of Christmas gifts from their American grandmother.
+Not even a power outage could dampen the spirits of Jerry’s family as they eagerly surrounded a big red crate full of Christmas gifts from their American grandmother.
 The gifts went from Indiana to New Mexico to Uganda with a detour to the African bush and then made the journey to Jerry’s house via hours of public transportation through a torrential downpour.
 We planned a video chat so that Grandma could share in the joy of the moment.
 A cell phone that won’t hold a charge, a power outage from the storm and a flashlight was all they had, but it was still Christmas, in Africa in August.

 A month prior I had less than two days to pack a crate and ship to the home of Jo, a friend I had only met by phone.
 She was going to Uganda and had agreed to meet my African son Jerry (who is a refugee living in exile with his family for the last eleven years) and deliver the package for the children.
 The only thing I shopped for was two refurbished cell phones so I could keep in contact with my African family.
 The rest of the gifts came from my basement!

 Along the way I had collected eight stuffed animals.
 I wanted them to have a plush, squeezable bear they could hold on to until I could hold on to them.
 I took a picture of the animals and sent it to them asking each one to pick the one of their choice.
 David the eldest picked the big red bear.
-Jerry picked the red heart that said “love.”?
+Jerry picked the red heart that said “love.”
 There was even a bear made from real beaver fur and each child put a claim on their favorite.
 I just had no way to send it to them until my high school friend Nancy introduced me to Jo.

 As a writer and photographer, I have created cards and calendars as a way to share my photos.
 Each one in the family got a unique Christmas card I created from years gone by.
 Each card had a special prayer for each of the four children and for Jerry, his wife Zawadi, his half-sister Emiliane and his foster daughter Tumaini.